gtarsia/py2html/README.md

         </script>
     </html>

-unyfy aims to make web code readable, thus easier to learn(in other words, making css, html, and js easier to learn at the same time), and fun.
+unyfy aims to make web code more readable, thus easier to learn(in other words, making css, html, and js easier to learn at the same time), and fun.
+I expect to develop an eclipse plugin to enjoy goodies like autocomplete and make you happy.